 How do you thank the person who taught your child to read?
 The person who somehow managed to put up with not just your child’s “quirks” but also, 24 other students.
 The teacher who, at the end of the school year, still looks relatively normal?
 With gifts.
 Really good gifts.

 Teachers don’t need another mug.
 Seriously.
 Put down the mug.
-Styling water bottles from Swell are good for the environment and are way better looking.
+Styling water bottles from Swell water bottle are good for the environment and are way better looking.

 If you know your teacher likes to indulge in a glass of the good stuff, a nice bottle of wine with a little note, or a small token with it is a great touch.

-If the year was particularly challenging, perhaps pampering your teacher would be the way to go.
-Chocolate from your favourite local chocolatier along with a nice bottle of wine would be lovely.
+Chocolate from your favourite local chocolatier along with a nice bottle of wine or fancy bottled mocktail would be lovely.
 Perhaps chocolate and bath bombs?
-Check out Albertan chocolatiers, Jacek, Violet Chocolate Company. or Chokolat.
+Check out Albertan chocolatiers, Jacek, Violet Chocolate Company, or Chokolat.
 Actually, while you’re there, get yourself that gift too for making through another school year.